AlbertoElias/ml/week5/notes.md

 ![Partial derivative of J](images/derivative_J.png)

-The produces matrix is the same dimension as Θ(l).
+The producesd matrix is the same dimension as Θ(l).
 The process produces a gradient term for every element in Θ(l).

 ### Algorithm